feniljain/knowledge-base/programming-languages/elixir/README.md

 - TypeCheck: Fast and flexible runtime type-checking for your Elixir projects: https://github.com/Qqwy/elixir-type_check
 - A toolkit for writing command-line user interfaces: https://hexdocs.pm/owl/readme.html
 - Khepri is a tree-like replicated on-disk database library for Erlang and Elixir: https://github.com/rabbitmq/khepri
+- A Distributed Lock Service, Set up in Minutes: https://github.com/Spacewalkio/Gorilla
+- A linter with autocorrection and a refactoring tool: https://github.com/hrzndhrn/recode

 ## Videos: